invictus-integration/docs-ifa/dashboard/installation/dashboard-releasepipeline.md

   - AzureActiveDirectoryAudience (mandatory): Value can be obtained by following this guide: [Azure AD Setup](../azureADSetup).
 Leave empty if AD will be disabled.
   - PerformSqlDataMigration (mandatory): If value is 1 the data migration process will run, migrating SQL data to Cosmos DB.
 If the value is 0, the process will be skipped.
 See the [migration guide](https://invictus-integration.github.io/docs-ifa/#/dashboard/installation/dashboard-migration) for more details.
 Once data migration has been performed and verified, it is recommended to then set this value to 0 so that the migration process is skipped for all subsequent releases.
   - FlowDataTTLInDays (mandatory): A positive integer value which represents the amount of days flow data can live in the database.
 More info [here](../flowdatatimetolive.md).
+  - IdentityProviderClientSecret (mandatory): Value can be obtained by following this guide: [Container Authentication](https://invictus-integration.github.io/docs-ifa/#/dashboard/containerAuthentication).
+  - IdentityProviderApplicationId (mandatory): Value can be obtained by following this guide: [Container Authentication](https://invictus-integration.github.io/docs-ifa/#/dashboard/containerAuthentication).
   - isProvisionedCosmos (optional): If the value is 1, a Cosmos DB with provisioned throughput will be deployed.
 If the value is 0, a serverless Cosmos DB will be deployed instead.
 See the [relevant section](#Provisoned-Throughput-vs-Serverless-Cosmos-DB) below for more details.
   - isAdDisabled (optional): If the value is 1, the option to log into the dashboard with AAD will be removed.
   - AdditionalTemplateParameters (optional): Additional named parameters for the arm template you wish to override.
 More on this below.